August 7, 1996: Life on Mars!

 It is interesting to remember that before oxygen could accumulate in Earth's atmosphere, all the exposed iron had to rust.
 During that process, lasting hundreds of millions of years, Earth was also a red planet.
 Could the oxygen that rusted the iron on Mars have been produced biologically?
 Could life on Mars have simply "run out of steam" after that stage of its development?

-Unfortunately, even if life on Mars is just like life on Earth, that won't prove to everyone the case for Cosmic Ancestry.
-It could be taken as evidence for a weaker form of panspermia variously called "impact panspermia," "ballistic panspermia," or "litho-panspermia," in which cells are carried to neighboring planets on the debris generated by major impacts (11).
+Even if life on Mars is just like life on Earth, that won't prove the case for Cosmic Ancestry.
+It could be taken as evidence for a form of panspermia variously called impact, ballistic, litho-, or meteoritic panspermia, in which cells are carried to neighboring planets on the debris ejected by major impacts (11).
 (This idea was prominently mentioned following NASA's August 7, 1996, announcement — maybe life originated there instead of here.)
 Ignoring panspermia altogether, martian life with the same system as ours could be used as evidence that the origin of our kind of life, from chemicals, is easy after all.
-The Darwinian paradigm is tenacious.
+The Darwinian paradigm is slippery, yet tenacious.

 One benefit of the recent analysis of the Mars meteorite is an improvement in methods of analyzing meteorites for the presence of fossils.
 It would be interesting to use the new methods on carbonaceous chondites — meteorites not from Mars but from spent comets, most likely.
 Examples are the Murchison, Orgueil, Ivuna or Allende meteorites, where earlier researchers using older methods have already seen what they believed to be fossilized microbes.
 Fortunately, this effort is already under way, with very interesting results announced on July 29, 1997, in San Diego, by NASA scientist Richard Hoover (12).